nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <img src="images/ContactsBreakdown.png">

+This image is specific to MacOS, note that the `exit`,`minimize` and ` expand` will look different on a different OS.

-6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * Type any keywords, and uMessage will live search the list.